kellyshreeve/kelly-shreeve.github.io/pages/global-route-optimization.md

   alt="Map using geo-location data to display an optimized route around the world">
 </p>

 Geo-location data was used to map and optimize a route around the world.
-I found, obtained, and cleaned a geo-location data set, used the data to visualize and optimize the global route in Python, then passed the solution to software engineers to integrate into a webpage.
+I found, obtained, and cleaned a geo-location data set then used the data to visualize and optimize the global route in Python.

+I passed the DS solution to software engineers to integrate into a webpage.
 The results is a well-designed site where users can find and interact with a data science solution.

 #### Live